 Authors of regional fiction often weave in food, and ethnic traditions, to color their stories.
 In our Kitchen and Culture recurring feature, we share recipes and traditions from the settings of Harold William Thorpe’s books — Iowa County, Door County, and Butte des Morts, Wisconsin.
 We’ll tap local restaurants for recipes.
 And we invite e-newsletter subscribers to share your recipes and your ethnic traditions.

 This recipe, and photos, for Cornish pasties are graciously shared by the Red Rooster Café in Mineral Point, Wisconsin.
+Thank you!

 Red Rooster Café Cornish Pasties

 6 medium raw potatoes, sliced thin

 2-1/2 pounds raw sirloin steak, cut into small cubes

 1 onion, finely chopped

 3 cups flour